Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You launch a cascade of shimmering orbs in a length 12 *(18m)* cone that detonate as they land, forcing each creature in the Cone’s area to make three DEX Saves.
 For each failed Save, a creature takes 3d6 damage of one type of your choice.
 The chosen type may be acid, cold, fire, lightning, or thunder.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 6 or above, damage suffered on each failed Save increases by 1d6 for each slot level above 5.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or above, damage suffered on each failed Save increases by 1d6 for each slot level above 5.
 - **Classes**: Artificer, Sorcerer, Wizard
 *(Source: CS)*